sxxxhjjj/666/README.md

     local now = tick()
     if force ~= true and now - (CameraLastApplyAt or 0) < (CameraApplyCooldown or 0.22) then return end CameraLastApplyAt = now

     pcall(function()
         local cam = workspace.CurrentCamera
         local char = LocalPlayer.Character or Character
-        if not cam or not char then return end if FarmTargetMode == "Normal Mode" and AutoFarmEnabled and randomTeleportEnabled then local mob = SafeGetPriorityMob()
+        if not cam or not char then return end
-            if mob then
-                local mobRoot = GetMobRootPart(mob)
-                if mobRoot then
-                    local hrp = char:FindFirstChild("HumanoidRootPart")
-                    if hrp then
-                        local camPos = hrp.Position + Vector3.new(0, 2, 0)
-                        cam.CFrame = CFrame.new(camPos, mobRoot.Position)
-                        cam.CameraType = Enum.CameraType.Scriptable
-                        return
-                    end
-                end
-            end
-        end

         CameraMode = NormalizeCameraMode(CameraMode)
         local target, humanoid = GetCameraTargetForMode(char)
         if not target then return end

         if humanoid and not AutoFarmEnabled and not LockActive and not FarmCollecting then humanoid.AutoRotate = true
         end

         if cam.CameraType ~= Enum.CameraType.Custom then
             cam.CameraType = Enum.CameraType.Custom
         end

         if cam.CameraSubject ~= target then
             cam.CameraSubject = target
         end